tvjames/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-minorgridlines.md

 ### visible `boolean`

-The visibility of the lines.
+If set to true the chart will display the minor grid lines.
+By default the minor grid lines are visible.

 #### Example
     <kendo:chart-valueAxisItem-minorGridLines visible="visible">